Antonio Nocerino: AC Milan

 Nocerino scored in Milan's Second-Leg Champions League Quarter-final tie against Barcelona just after the half-hour mark to level the match at 1–1 after Lionel Messi opened the scoring with a penalty.
 The game ended 3–1 on the night and also on aggregate to Barcelona.
 After A.C.
 Milan's elimination from the Champions League and failure to defend their league title, manager Massimiliano Allegri rejected speculation that Nocerino would be sold.
 Forza Italian Football named Nocerino as the signing of the season, due to his goalscoring attributes.
 Nocerino finished the season with 10 goals in Serie A, finishing the 2011–12 campaign as the highest-scoring central midfielder, and breaking Romeo Benetti's 1973 club record of 7 goals from midfield in a single season, as Milan finished in second place in the League.

 In the summer of 2012, Nocerino took the A.C.
 Milan squad number 8 following the departure of Gennaro Gattuso to join Swiss club Sion.
 He said it was 'an honour' to receive the number 8 shirt as a worthy successor to Gattuso.
 On 16 December 2012, Nocerino scored a goal 35 seconds into the game in which Milan defeated Pescara.
 After the game, Nocerino told the press that he would like to dedicate his goal to the victims of the Sandy Hook Elementary School shooting.
 Nocerino said, "... everything I did today was only for them."

 However, as the season progressed, Nocerino considered leaving the club in the summer if he was not guaranteed a regular starting place.

 In the summer of 2013, Nocerino changed his squad number to 23 following the departure of the former captain Massimo Ambrosini.
 Following the sack of Manager Allegri, Nocerino made 11 appearances in 2013–14 season and reacted with shock when he left A.C.
 Milan on loan.
 At the time of his transfer, he was linked with a move to Torino.

 West Ham United (loan)

-On 25 January 2014, he signed for Premier League club West Ham United on loan for the remainder of the season.
+On 25 January 2014, Nocerino signed for Premier League club West Ham United on loan for the remainder of the season.
 Nocerino made his first appearance for West Ham against Chelsea on 29 January coming on as a substitute for Kevin Nolan in the 80th minute in a 0–0 draw at Stamford Bridge.
 Having made ten appearances for the club, Nocernino's loan spell with West Ham United came to an end despite his wish to stay.